Relaxation dynamics, Softness and Fragility of Microgels with Interpenetrated Polymer Networks: Results and Discussion

 that provides:

 In the case of diffusive dynamics with $\beta$=1 one gets the typical $\tau(Q) \propto Q^{-2}$ behaviour while in the case of ballistic motion of particles with $\beta$=2 $\tau(Q) \propto Q^{-1}$.
 A comparison between Eq.\ref{powerlaw} and Eq.\ref{tauCw1} gives $n=2/\beta$.
 This behaviour is reported in Fig.\ref{tauQ}(b) as green line.
-One can observe a good agreement with the experimental data only for $C_w<C_w^*$.
-The critical concentration $C_w^*$, characterized by a relaxation time of the order of seconds, sets the transition from a fluid to an intermediate state that is visually arrested, as shown in the top photograph of Fig.\ref{tauBetaCw}.
-For $C_w\geq C_w^*$ the dynamics is progressively slowed down going towards a glassy state, as witnessed by the increasing relaxation times up to values of the order of thousand seconds.
-In this condition the Gaussian approximation of Eq.\ref{Gaussian} turns out to be increasingly inaccurate~\cite{BalucaniZoppi1995} and, in order to describe the dynamics approaching the glassy state, we refer to the Mode Coupling Theory (MCT)~\cite{BennemannEPJB199, Gotze2009} that provides a different $Q$-dependence of the structural relaxation time as:
+One can observe a good agreement with the experimental data only for $C_w<C_g$.
+The weight concentration $C_g$, characterized by a relaxation time of the order of seconds (Fig.\ref{tauBetaCw}(a)), sets the transition from a fluid to an intermediate state that is visually arrested, as shown in the top photograph of Fig.\ref{tauBetaCw}.
+For $C_w \geq C_g$ the dynamics slows down progressively towards another arrested state, as witnessed by the increasing relaxation times up to values of the order of thousand seconds.
+Here the Gaussian approximation of Eq.\ref{Gaussian} becomes inaccurate~\cite{BalucaniZoppi1995} and a different scenario has to be invoked.
+The dynamics approaching this state can be described whitin the Mode Coupling Theory (MCT)~\cite{BennemannEPJB199, Gotze2009} that provides a different $Q$-dependence of the structural relaxation time:

-Surprisingly for $C_w\geq C_w^*$ a perfect agreement is now observed as shown in Fig.\ref{tauQ}(b) (blue full line).
+Surprisingly for $C_w \geq C_g$ a perfect agreement is now observed as shown in Fig.\ref{tauQ}(b) (blue full line).
 Therefore the experimental data are well described through: